 If you’re hoping to spend some time with some of Mexico’s most charming residents, then make sure to visit Xcacel.
 Every year from April to October, you’ll find hundreds of sea turtles that come to the beach to breed and nest.

 During the nesting season, two main types of turtles roam the beach.
 The first kind of turtle is the Chelonia mydas, or green sea turtle.
 These turtles can weigh up to 440 pounds and lay as many as 120 eggs yearly.
 At Playa Xcacel Beach, you’ll also find Caretta caretta, or Loggerhead turtles, which are larger than their green sea turtle cousins.

 One of the best things about Playa Xcacel is that it’s not overcrowded with locals and tourists.
 That’s why it’s an excellent destination for those looking for a quiet, tranquil place to lay out in the sun or swim in the ocean.

-Don’t except any big facilities or shops.
-While Xcacel Beach does have a few toilets and showers, there aren’t any restaurants, cafes, or water sport rental booths.
+Don’t expect any big facilities or shops.
+While Xcacel Beach does have a few toilets and showers, there aren’t any restaurants, cafes, or water sports rental booths.
 If you plan on spending the day at Xcacel Beach, you’ll need to bring everything with you (as long as it abides by the Xcacel Beach rules) and all your garbage out with you.

 Proximity to the Jungle and Cenote